janasoham/janasoham.github.io/_pages/workingpapers.md

 permalink: /workingpapers/
 author_profile: true
 ---
-(Author list in alphabetical order of surnames, unless mentioned)
+(Author list in alphabetical order of surnames, unless mentioned otherwise)

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>